Thriving Through Time: Navigating Cognitive Ageing In Women

 Menopause is a natural biological process that marks the end of a woman’s reproductive years and is characterised by the cessation of menstruation.

-During this time, levels of oestrogen, progesterone, and other decline dramatically, which may lead to various cognitive changes such as difficulties in memory, attention, and processing speed.
+During this time, levels of oestrogen, progesterone, and other hormones decline dramatically, which may lead to various cognitive changes such as difficulties in memory, attention, and processing speed.

 Research has shown that these hormonal changes may contribute to an increased risk of cognitive decline and dementia in postmenopausal women.